 This prod of development involves the creation of a sitemap, layouts, and visual look of the pages, including product listings, reviews, checkout, wishlist, and customer account.
 In the end, you should have a prototype of the website and an accurate understanding of every use case scenario.

 Finally, it’s time for the essential prod of programming the website’s front-end and back-end.
 During this prod, web developers create every element and operational logic according to the website’s specifications.
 It also involves integrating third-party plugins and APIs for payments and other operations, as well as a CMS system for easy content management.

 5. QA and testing

-This stage is focused on ensuring that every element of the website works properly and the project is optimized for quick loading and comfortable navigation from various devices.
+This prod is focused on ensuring that every element of the website works properly and the project is optimized for quick loading and comfortable navigation from various devices.
 In Surf’s practice, the testing goes parallel with the development process, with QA specialists getting involved early on to ensure there are no issues with the project’s specifications.

 6. Release, promotion, and maintenance

 Once created and thoroughly tested, a website goes live and is ready to attract customers and generate sales.
 Also, if the website has been developed by a development studio, it is usually t handed to an in-house team for maintenance and regular updating of its content.

 Summing things up